johnpeart/johnpeart.github.io/src/game/2024-09-07-infamous-second-son.md

 artwork: "/assets/images/posts/games/infamous-second-son.jpg"
 ---

 *InFAMOUS* was one of my favourite games on PlayStation 3.
-Superhuman powers with the choice to be a hero or villain, with those choices changing your gameplay choices?
+Superhuman powers with the choice to be a hero or villain, with those choices changing your gameplay mechanics?
 Sounds great, count me in.

-When *Second Son* was the bundled in game for PlayStation 4 and I could afford to get it, it was an instant purchase.
+When I could afford to get it and the *PlayStation 4*, that was it: I was hooked.

 This is another game that I technically finished, but I never went the whole hog.
 So I blitzed through the whole game all over again to get that Platinum.